0-lucas/digital-garden/content/5. Data Engineering/NoSQL/Neo4j.md

 ```

 - ##### Relationship
-	Describes the **connection between two nodes**, or the same node to itself.
+	Describes the **connection between two nodes**, or the same node to itself.  vn